-My research interests are centered on the broad areas of assessment, measurement, and educational policy.
-I have collaborated with a number of researchers on projects related to curriculum based measures, computer-adaptive assessments in reading and math, and measures of cognitive abilities.
-Currently, one of my primary areas of focus is best practices in assessing diverse learners.
-Under this umbrella, I continue to conduct research that examines the influences of cultural loading and linguistic demand when assessing students from culturally and linguistically diverse backgrounds.
-My research in this area aims to gather empirical evidence to inform practices in assessing diverse learners.
-Related areas of interest include the misidentification of disabilities, disproportionality, and the development of cognitive processes.
+My research interests are broadly defined as being focused on the area of assessment and measurement.
+I have collaborated with a number of researchers on projects related to curriculum-based measures, computer-adaptive assessments in reading and math, and measures of cognitive abilities.
+Two of my current research lines are related to best practices in assessing diverse learners and assessment for effective intervention.
+Under the umbrella of assessing diverse learners, I continue to conduct research that examines the influences of culture and language when conducting psycho-educational assessments with students from culturally and linguistically diverse (CLD) backgrounds.
+Related areas of interest include the disproportionate representation of CLD students receiving special education services and the assessment of cognitive abilities.
+Under the umbrella of assessment for effective intervention, I have begun to examine models used to identify learning disabilities, as well as psycho-educational assessment training and practice.
+Related areas of interest include the misidentification of learning disabilities and Response to Intervention.

 Representative Publications & Presentations